-Since we are mixing softwares and hardwares of different natures together as a whole.
+Since we are mixing software and hardwires of different natures together as a whole.
 All the software and hardware components are actually modular in nature.
-This modularity allows the system to expand and modernise to meet requirements and needs as the company grows.
-You can add or remove certain client or machine, implement some new application softwares and even add some hardware features without affecting the operation and functioning of the Client-Server System as a whole.
-Besides, as new computing platforms emerge, you can evalute new environments and system components in a modular fashion.
+This modularity allows the system to expand and modernize to meet requirements and needs as the company grows.
+You can add or remove certain client or machine, implement some new application software and even add some hardware features without affecting the operation and functioning of the Client-Server System as a whole.
+Besides, as new computing platforms emerge, you can evaluate new environments and system components in a modular fashion.

-1.5.4 Cost Reduction and Better Utilisation of Resources
+1.5.4 Cost Reduction and Better Utilization of Resources

-Potential cost savings prompt organisations to consider Client-Server Computing.
-The combined base price of hardware(machines and networks) and software for Client/Server systems is often a tenth of the cost to that of mainframe computing.
-Furthermore, another feature of Client-Server Computing is able to link existing hardware and software applications and utilise them in an efficient way.
+Potential cost savings prompt organizations to consider Client-Server Computing.
+The combined base price of hardware (machines and networks) and software for Client/Server systems is often a tenth of the cost to that of mainframe computing.
+Furthermore, another feature of Client-Server Computing is able to link existing hardware and software applications and utilize them in an efficient way.